 #2 The Brown Hotel, 335 West Broadway

 Louisville is synonymous with the Hot Brown.
-The legendary sandwich was created by Chef Fred Schmidt at the Brown Hotel for guests bored with late-night fares such as ham and eggs.
-They had worked up a hunger after dancing into the wee hours of the morning at the luxurious Brown Hotel, circa 1920’s, so he wrote a recipe that is still a hot dish 100 years later.
-The open-faced turkey sandwich with bacon, tomatoes, and a delicate Mornay sauce is a Southern favorite dish, replicated in restaurants around the country.
+Chef Fred Schmidt created the legendary sandwich at the Brown Hotel for guests bored with late-night fares such as ham and eggs.
+They had worked up a hunger after dancing into the wee hours of the morning at the landmark Brown Hotel, circa the 1920s, so he wrote a recipe that is still a hot dish 100 years later.
+The open-faced turkey sandwich with bacon, tomatoes, and a delicate Mornay sauce is a favorite Southern dish, replicated in restaurants around the country.

 #3 Wild Eggs, 121 South Floyd Street